 Women have played a vital role in the course of human civilization, but much of their accomplishments and contributions have been excluded from history.
 Throughout California’s history, Chinese American women have contributed to the economy of our state.
 The Chinese Historical Society of America’s new exhibition Towards Equality: California’s Chinese American Women highlights their accomplishments in education, politics, finance, business, and their pivotal role as matriarchs.
-The exhibit is on view at CHSA from December 1, 2018 – June 2, 2019.
-Towards Equality: California’s Chinese American Women will inform San Francisco Bay Area residents, with an emphasis on school-age children, […]
+The exhibit is on view at CHSA from December 1, 2018 – June 2, 2019 Extended through Fall 2019!
+Towards Equality: California’s Chinese American Women will inform San Francisco Bay Area residents, with an … [read more →]

 The Chinese Historical Society of America (CHSA) proudly launches Chinese in the Sunset, a project about the lives of Chinese Americans in San Francisco’s Outer Sunset District.
 Chinese in the Sunset illuminates the history of racial restrictions preventing Chinese and other people of color from living in the Sunset, how the 1960’s civil rights movement and subsequent legislation removed the restrictions, how social attitudes changed, and how different perspectives within the community has led the Outer Sunset to become a vibrant community today.
 We further hope the public will draw parallels with today’s national discussions of immigrant communities.
 Chinese in … [read more →]

 A special educational traveling exhibit exploring Chinese American participation in the China Burma India (CBI) Theater of World War II Available for rental in your venue; contact us for more information Buy the Called to Rise companion book commemorating the 75th anniversary of World War II When the United States entered World War II after the Japanese attack on Pearl Harbor, December 7, 1941, China had already been at war with Japan for ten years.
 Chinese American had supported China’s lone fight, raising money for her defense and protesting the export of scrap iron and other material from the U.S. to Japan.
 At last America would recognize the importance of the Chinese role in the war in keeping large segments of Japanese armed forces occupied in China.
 Chinese … [read more →]